Our vision is a world where everyone, regardless of personal circumstances, has access to healthy, nutritious food.

 Our mission is to alleviate food insecurity in the Scottish Borders by creating a network of local food production and encouraging people to seek out locally produced food.

-HOW WE WORK Abundant Borders works within our community to create a network of community food gardens across the Scottish Borders.
+Abundant Borders works within our community to create a network of community food gardens across the Scottish Borders.
 The community food gardens are a training base for people to learn how to grow food in a sustainable way and then how to turn that food into healthy, inexpensive meals.
 Our aim is that everyone, regardless of personal circumstances, should have access to healthy, nutritious food.

-That is a pretty bold mission, but over the past two years we have been able to achieve much more.
+That is a pretty bold mission, but over the past three years we have been able to achieve much more.
 We believe that we have developed a model which has the power to transform the lives of individuals and communities and to tackle social isolation.

 From a practical point of view, we teach up to 15 people at a time the skills needed to grow their own food.
 Many don’t have access to garden space, so we base the training on a piece of community land.
 These small pieces of land, previously underused or derelict are turned into productive use for community benefit.